121onto/sec-diff/Readme.md

 SEC Diff uses Wikipedia's diff engine to render diffs of SEC filings from one period to the next.
-The tool is useful for uncovering subtle changes in corporate strategy that management may not address elsewhere.
+The tool is useful for uncovering subtle changes in corporate strategy that management may not mention elsewhere.
 Lean more about Wikipedia's diff algorithm [here](https://en.wikipedia.org/wiki/User:Cacycle/diff).

 Install